-The LVN-to-BS student will apply the nursing process in providing evidence-based interventions to individuals with common nursing care needs in supervised settings.
+3 hours The LVN-to-BS student will apply the nursing process in providing evidence-based interventions to individuals with common nursing care needs in supervised settings.
 Emphasis is on health promotion, risk reduction, disease prevention and intervention to clients with health care problems that are high volume with well established nursing interventions.
 Concepts of nutrition, communication, human diversity, spirituality and pharmacology are integrated into the course.
 2.5 Theory 2 Lab.
 (Fall)

-NURS 315 Medical Surgical Nursing I
+NURS 315 Medical Surgical Nursing I 5 hours

-Prerequisites: All Level II nursing courses and nutrition.
+Prerequisites: All 200 level nursing courses and HLED 216.

-The student will apply the nursing process in providing evidence-based interventions to individuals with common nursing care needs in supervised settings.
+The student will apply the nursing process in providing evidencebased interventions to individuals with common nursing care needs in supervised settings.
 Emphasis is on health promotion, risk reduction, disease prevention and intervention to clients with health care problems that are high volume with well established nursing interventions.
 Concepts of nutrition, communication, human diversity, spirituality and pharmacology are integrated into the course.
 2.5 Theory, 10 Clinical/lab.
 (Fall)

-NURS 316 Gerontological Nursing 2 hours
+NURS 316 Gerontological Nursing

-Prerequisites: All Level II nursing courses.
+Prerequisites: All 200 level nursing courses.